aistrate/ProjectEuler/README.md

 > *... a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.*

-There are around [450 problems][2] (Nov 2013), in roughly increasing order of difficulty: problems 1 to 10 can be solved in minutes, while problems 100 and beyond could take hours.
+There are around [450 problems][2] in the series (Nov 2013), in roughly increasing order of difficulty: problems 1 to 10 can be solved in minutes, while problems 100 and beyond could take hours.
 The main challenge, especially from problem 50 on, is to come up with solutions that execute in a reasonable amount of time (usually seconds, but sometimes up to a minute).

 This repository contains my solutions to some of the problems, in Haskell.
-I solved **107 problems** out of the first 125 in the series (which puts me in the 98th percentile of users by number of problems solved).
+I solved **107 problems** out of the first 125 in the series (which puts me in the 98th percentile of users, by number of problems solved).

 I started working on the problems after reading part of [Real World Haskell][3], in January 2010.
 At that point, I needed something to practice on, to solidify my knowledge of Haskell, to learn to think the functional way.
 I remembered how much I loved solving logical/mathematical puzzles in secondary and high school, so I thought this would fit the bill.
-After a while, it became quite addictive, like a video game.
+After a while, it became quite addictive, almost like a video game.

 Some of the more interesting problems: